thedges/PSMapComponents/README.md

   - <b>Additional Where Clause</b> - static where clause statement to be added to query to filter records

 ## PSRecordLocator
+Use this component to drop on record to show current location.
+You can move map to new location and component will do a reverse address lookup based on location of crosshair.
+Click on address at bottom of window to set the record lat/lng and address fields.
 The following is example of the map component on a record.

 ![alt text](https://github.com/thedges/PSMapComponents/blob/master/geotest.png "Sample Image")

-<b>WARNING:</b> This component uses both Leaflet (1.0.2).
-Currently LockerService breaks the map component using the Leaflet library.
-Supposedly this will be fixed in the Summer '17 (208) release.

 * Features of the component:
   - If lat/lng location already exists on record, it will center on that location